XavierOP877/Mantle-APAC/README.md

-# BetWin - Decentralized Betting Platform on Avalanche 🎲
+# SureBet - Decentralized Betting Platform on Mantle Testnet 🎲

-BetWin is a modern, user-friendly decentralized betting platform built on the Avalanche blockchain.
+SureBet is a modern, user-friendly decentralized betting platform built on the Mantle Testnet blockchain.
 Create custom betting events, participate in bets, and earn rewards in a transparent and trustless environment.

 ## 🌟 Features